uzairbcm/chronicle-android-raw-data-preprocessing-app/README.md

 Credits:
 - GetMethodic/Chronicle for their app, website, and providing their original preprocessing code: https://github.com/methodic-labs/chronicle-processing
-- Anil Kumar Vadathya for writing our original custom preprocessing code: https://github.com/anilrgukt
+- Anil Kumar Vadathya, MS for writing our original custom preprocessing code (https://github.com/anilrgukt)
-- Heidi Weeks for writing the original plotting code in R
+- Heidi Weeks, PhD (https://radesky.lab.medicine.umich.edu/home) for writing the original plotting code in R and providing apps for the app codebook
-- Josh Culverhouse for modifying and helping to convert the plotting code to Python, providing the initial app codebook, and helping to test the code significantly
+- Josh Culverhouse, PhD (https://sc.edu/study/colleges_schools/public_health/research/research_centers/acoi/) for modifying and helping to convert the plotting code to Python, providing apps for the app codebook, and helping to test the code significantly

 ## Preprocessing Features
 - Labeling usage differently for filtered apps defined in a file